michael-w-williams/wip/19/fn-ctx-tutorial/context-data.md

 # Access Variable data from your Fn Context
-Data can be passed to an Fn function via its main stdin payload.
-In addition, Fn FDKs provides a runtime context which you can use to pass name/value data to your function.
+Normally, data is passed to an Fn function via standard input.
+However, Fn FDKs also provide a runtime context which you can use to pass name/value data to your function.
 This configuration data can be stored for your application, your function, or provided by the environment.
 In this tutorial, we explore options for passing and using configuration data in your function.

 For this tutorial, let's do the following:

 * Set up your default context [as described in the install tutorial](https://github.com/fnproject/tutorials/blob/master/install/README.md#configure-your-context).
 * Configure a new context to store images on Docker Hub.
 Use this context to store data needed for your function.
-* Create a function that accesses the context data.
+* Explore accessing configuration data from different sources.
+    * Application variables
+    * Function variables
+    * Fn provided runtime environment variables

 ## Before you Begin

-* Set aside about 20 minutes to complete this tutorial.
+* Set aside about 30 minutes to complete this tutorial.
 * Make sure the Fn server is up and running on your computer, see [Install Fn](../../install/README.md) for more details.
 * Have your Docker Hub credentials handy.